JOIN US VIA ZOOM FOR SOME INTERESTING CONVERSATIONS . . .

 Diego, which was home to many other famous shooters including

 Chuck Nicklin, Jack McKenney, and Howard Hall.
-Mary was honored
+Marty was honored

 with the 2018 NOGI Award in the Arts by the Underwater Academy